 You start at the same trailhead as Carpp Lake, but when you reach the first junction just a quarter mile in, turn left, not right.
-(You do it counter-clockwise, but I prefer this direction.)
-Even though I don’t really like this old road bed, this direction is much better for some reason.
-The first mile or two is uneventful, but once you reach the junction to Cutaway Pass, the scenery just keeps getting better and better.
+(You can do this hike counter-clockwise, but I prefer this direction.)
+The first mile or two is uneventful, but once you reach the junction to Cutaway Pass, the scenery keeps getting better and better.
 (This junction is a nice spot to rest.
 There is a camp site, and the creek is close by.
 The trail up to Cutaway Pass gets you into some of the highest, roughest terrain in the Pintlers.)

 About a mile before the pass there is a small, shallow lake that is actually quite scenic.
 This could make a nice campsite for an easy overnighter.
 From here the trail makes its final ascent to Warren Pass.
 Unlike most other named passes here, this one is really just a saddle between drainages.
 Because of this, you can make this a loop hike by continuing on to the Carpp Lakes, then back to the trailhead.
 The Pass features some large boulders, White Bark Pines, and often Clark’s Nutcrackers.
 Some maps show a small pond about 250 feet above the pass - this could make a nice little scramble.